VIDEO/DVD Loan Policy

 DVDs may be borrowed upon the presentation of a valid Ocean State Libraries card and the completion of DVD registration form.
 DVD privileges are non-transferable.
 The card owner MUST be present when DVDs are borrowed.

-DVDs may be borrowed for ONE WEEK.
-The limit is 8 DVDs in any combination of movies, nonfiction or documentaries per borrower of which no more than 2 may be Blu-Ray.
-There are no renewals or transfers to a family member’s card.
+DVDs may be borrowed for ONE WEEK with a single one week renewal if available.
+Television series that are clearly marked as such may be borrowed for three weeks.
+The limit is 8 DVDs in any combination of movies, nonfiction or documentaries per borrower of which no more than 3 may be Blu-Ray.
+The item may not be transferred to a family member’s card.
 The overdue charge is $1.00 per day per film.

 Please play DVDs at room temperature and keep away from extremes of heat and cold.
 Protect DVDs from dust, dirt, moisture, and fingerprints.
 KEEP DVDS AWAY FROM ALL MAGNETIC FIELDS.